w3f/polkadot-wiki/docs/general/getting-started.md

 - EdX Courses
     - [Introduction to blockchain and Web3](https://www.edx.org/learn/blockchain/web3-foundation-introduction-to-blockchain-and-web3): this course introduces the fundamental concepts of Blockchain technology and Web3.
     - [Introduction to Polkadot](https://www.edx.org/learn/computer-programming/web3-foundation-introduction-to-polkadot): this course provides a comprehensive overview of Polkadot Network, its technology and ecosystem.
 - [The Polkadot Blockchain Academy X (PBA-X)](https://pbax.polkadot.academy/): an online course about cryptography, blockchain, crypto-economics, the Polkadot protocol and Polkadot SDK.
+See the previous course material [here](https://polkadot-blockchain-academy.github.io/pba-content/).
 - [The Polkadot Blockchain Academy Campus (PBA Campus)](https://polkadot.academy/pba-campus/): a three-week intensive course that will make you a blockchain core developer or a dApp developer.

 ## Tutorials for Developers